-Here’s the latest line up of venues involved in Reigate Summer Festival, 20-22 June 2025.
-New venues coming on board each week.
-With four stages dotted around the town and a fringe trail incorporating town centre pubs, cafes, Everyman Cinema, public spaces and shops, it’s shaping up very nicely!
+Here’s the line up of venues involved in Reigate Summer Festival, 20-22 June 2025.
+We’ll be updating this page for 2026 (19-21 June).
+With four stages and Busk Stops dotted around the town and a fringe trail incorporating town centre pubs, cafes, public spaces and shops, everyone got to benefit from all the extra visitors coming in to the town!

 Tunnel Stage